samuelfuchs/resident-unit-management/README.md

 # Resident Management System

 ## Description
 This project is a **Resident Management System** designed to manage users, residents, and units efficiently.
 It includes a robust role-based system with support for administrators, receptionists, and residents.
+The entire application is fully responsive, including all admin pages, ensuring a seamless experience across devices.

 ---

 ## Features

+### Responsive Design
+- **Fully Responsive**: The entire application is fully responsive, including all admin pages, ensuring usability across devices such as desktops, tablets, and phones.

 ### User Management
 - **User Listing**: A list of all users with search, pagination, and filtering.